 - Index of names in English for easy reference

-- Also available as an audiobook in CDs and MP3
+- Also available as an audiobook in CDs and MP3, and PDF eBook.

 Audio Sample from Introduction and Chapter One